 Pandit was offered the opportunity to become the first anthropologist to land on the island, accompanied of course by armed police as well as a number of naval officers, two large patrol boats and inflatable rubber dinghies for navigating the dangerous reef around the island.
 Pandit accepted a role as manager of the so-called ‘Contact Expeditions’ under his remit as Director of Tribal Welfare.

 “There was a feeling that we were trying to establish friendly contact, which would be considered an achievement at the government level,” Pandit said later.

 On the first expedition, the Sentinelis retreated into the jungle and there was no contact.
 The party left gifts of buckets, cloth and candy in the empty huts, but also ‘collected’ a few gifts of their own: bows, arrows, a basket and the painted skull of a wild boar.

 The pilfering hints at the undercurrent of one-upmanship that accompanied the Andamanese contact expeditions.

-Sita Venkateswar, anthropologist and lecturer at Massey University, tells us: “Remaining hidden is the scrambling, the competition and name dropping involved in ensuring inclusion in the team that is assembled for every ‘gift-dropping’ occasion.”
+Sita Venkateswar, anthropologist and lecturer at Massey University, told us in 2016: “Remaining hidden is the scrambling, the competition and name dropping involved in ensuring inclusion in the team that is assembled for every ‘gift-dropping’ occasion.”

 On 29th March 1970, Pandit and his party found themselves trapped on the reef flats between North Sentinel Island and Constance islet.
 An eyewitness recorded a series of bizarre events from his vantage point on a boat by the beach.